AkaniX3/AkaniX3/urara/blogs/akasec_CTF_2024/+page.svelte.md

         print(long_to_bytes(Integer(res))) # prints the flag
 ```

-If the leading coefficient of the GCD is not 1, it indicates a potential solution. it uses the small_roots method to find the potential message.
+If the leading coefficient of the GCD is not 1, it indicates a potential value which was at iteration 125 which converts to the ascii value `}`.
+Then uses the small_roots method to find the potential message.

 ```py
    if(my_gcd(f1, f2).coefficients()[0] != 1): # finds the potential